egnrse/configs/README.md

 *(/dunst/) (Linux)*
 A notification (service) deamon, after cloning this git all files should already be in the right place (some explanations for the options are in the file)
 Some settings only work on X11! (those should be marked)
-There is a custom script `restartDunst.sh` that restart dunst and sends some notifications, to easily test changes in dunstrc.
+There is a custom script `restartDunst.sh` that restarts dunst and sends some notifications, to easily test changes in dunstrc.

 ### git
 *(/other/.gitconfig)*